Exabyte-io/documentation/docs/collaboration/actions/team/add-remove-entity.md

 ## Animation

-In the animation below, we add a material entity (crystalline silicon) to a "Test Team".
+In the animation below, we add a material entity (crystalline silicon) to a "Test Team":

 <img data-gifffer="/images/add-entity-team.gif">